The Fields of Athenry: History

-"The Fields of Athenry" was written in 1979 by Pete St. John, who stated he heard a story about a young man from the Athenry area who had been caught stealing corn to feed his family during the Irish famine years, and was deported to Australia.
+"The Fields of Athenry" was written in 1979 by Pete St John, who stated he heard a story about a young man from the Athenry area who had been caught stealing grain to feed his family during the Irish famine years, and was deported to Australia.
 A claim was made in 1996 that a broadsheet ballad published in the 1880s had similar words; however, the folklorist and researcher John Moulden found no basis to this claim, and Pete St. John stated that he wrote the words as well as the music.

 In 1979, the song was recorded by Danny Doyle, reaching the top ten in the Irish Singles Chart.
 The song charted again in 1982 for Barleycorn, reaching number seven in Ireland, but the most successful version was released by Paddy Reilly in 1982.
 While peaking only at number four, it remained in the Irish charts for 72 weeks.
 Two further versions have since reached the Irish top ten: the Cox Crew getting to number five in 1999, while Dance to Tipperary peaked at number six in 2001.

 The lyrics say the convict's crime is that he "stole Trevelyan's corn"; this is a reference to Charles Edward Trevelyan, a senior English civil servant in the administration of the Lord Lieutenant of Ireland in Dublin Castle.
 Trevelyan famously said, "the judgement of God sent the calamity to teach the Irish a lesson".
-He believed that the starving Irish could subsist on maize, a grain that they could not afford, and had little knowledge of or experience in preparing.
-“Corn” could also refer to a multitude of different foods in this case, including oats and barley, as it was used as a general term for grain of all kinds.
-This line is also a play on words, since Trevelyan was of Cornish descent.
+The corn in question, wheat, oats and barley, were being grown in Ireland and exported notwithstanding the potato famine: popular tradition holds that Trevelyan was culpable for failing to prevent its export.

+In 1831, more than a decade before the famine, a visitor to Ireland recorded the anguish of the transported and their families:

+"The first sound I heard as I approached the Irish coast, was the accent of distress.
+As the steamer rounded the harbour of Kingstown, she passed under the stern of a convict ship moored near the shore; on the opposite rocks were seated some women miserably attired, with infants in their arms, and in a state of grief and wretchedness: one of them shouted in Irish to the ship, from the bars of which was heard the voice of a man in reply.
+The prisoners on board were rioters, who, having been sentenced to transportation, were thus taking their last farewell of their desolate families".